 Driver Size: The larger the speakers/drivers, the more likely the tower is able to produce bass.
 Similar to cars, drivers that are 8” or larger are ideal for reproducing the lower frequencies and bass.
 So if you’re looking for a floor speaker that’ll cover the low frequencies, make sure the drivers are large enough.

 So what are the Top Floorstanding Tower Speakers?
-A combination of our knowledge and experience first-hand in the field with products, combined with extensive research has led us to our own list of top tower speakers of 2016 for your home.
+A combination of our knowledge and experience first-hand in the field with products, combined with extensive research has led us to our own list of top tower speakers of tower speakers for your home.
 We did the research so you don’t have to!
 Looking to build an entire home theater?
 Unsure if you want a Floorstanding Tower Speaker or Bookshelf Speaker?
 Check out more about the two in our post, Floorstanding Speakers vs Bookshelf Speakers.
 Also consider taking a look at our list of Best Bookshelf Speakers, Best A/V Receivers and Best Soundbars.

 Our Top Picks